feobaby/feobaby/README.md

 ### Hi there 👋🏾

 - ➡️ My name is Funmi, which is short for Funmilayo.
 I'm a software engineer with a knack for exploring various ventures that have contributed to the success of numerous projects!
-I also really love teaching, writing, and mentoring so much!
+I also really enjoy teaching, writing, and mentoring.
 - 🖋️ Recently, I completed my Master of Mathematics in Computer Science at the University of Waterloo.
--  🔭 I’m currently working on an app for my favorite all-time party game called Mafia.
-Basically, it will act as the game coordinator.
-Still a WIP -> https://chroma-town.netlify.app/
+-  🔭 I’m currently working on building my Newsletter.
+Still a WIP -> https://www.fernsology.com/
 - 🌱 As of now, I can speak three languages really well, which are English, Yoruba, and French.
 I am still really working on my French, though.
 - 💬 Ask me about computer science topics, career paths, and schools!
 - ⚡ Fun fact: I love **YouTube** a lot.
 I believe it's one of the most valuable products in the world, followed by **Reddit**